Canon 1Ds vs Kodak S-1

 Review summary: Canon 1Ds vs Kodak S-1

-Arguments in favor of the Canon EOS-1Ds:
+Advantages of the Canon EOS-1Ds:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.